proofzero/rollupid/3iD/README.md

 ### UI Tests

 These tests use a wrapper called Synpress around the UI test framework Cypress.
 To run these tests ensure you have set your `SECRET_WORDS` in your version of the `.env` file (copied from the example).

+Before running the test also make sure you've installed the `dotenv-cli` package globally with `npm install -g dotenv-cli`.

 With the development server running, the following command should run the test suite: